b3r3nd/berendbotje/README.md

 at all.
 It is possible to attach role rewards to levels, when a user reaches that specific level a new role is granted.

+You can use the `channels` en `markchannel` commands to also mark voice channels to gain no XP (like AFK).
+Users in voice who have either their mic or headset muted will not gain voice.

 ### Calculating Levels

 This is what I use to calculate required XP for each level: `5 * (lvl ^ 2) + (50 * lvl) + 100 - xp` it is the exact same XP system as MEE6 uses.